EFANet: Exchangeable Feature Alignment Network for Arbitrary Style Transfer

-Instead of aligning the input image to features independently computed from either a batch of samples (batch normalization) or a single style sample (instance normalization), we jointly consider both content and style images and extract \emph{exchangeable} style features, which are customized for this pair of images only.
-As a result, the stylization of different content images are guided by different exchangeable features even under the same style image.
-Our experiments demonstrate that performing style transfer through pairwise exchangeable feature extraction yields more structured results and better visual details than existing approaches; see e.g., Figures~\ref{Fig:teaser_comparison} and~\ref{Fig:comparison}.
+Intuitively, the common style features we extracted bridge the gap between the input content and style images, making our method outperform existing methods in many challenging scenarios.
+We call the aligned style features as \emph{exchangeable} style features.
+Experiments demonstrate that performing style transfer based on our exchangeable style features yields more structured results with better visual style patterns than existing approaches; see e.g., Figures~\ref{Fig:teaser_comparison} and~\ref{Fig:comparison}.

-To compute exchangeable style features from feature statistics of two input images, a novel \emph{Feature Exchanging Block} is designed, which is inspired by the works on private-shared component analysis~\cite{Bousmalis2016DomainSN, cao2018dida}.
-In addition, we propose a new \emph{Content-Style Fusion} mode to fuse together the content information and exchangeable style information, before a decoder is used to synthesize the output image.
+To compute exchangeable style features from feature statistics of two input images, a novel \emph{Feature Exchange Block} is designed, which is inspired by the works on private-shared component analysis~\cite{Bousmalis2016DomainSN,cao2018dida}.
+In addition, we propose a new \emph{whitening loss} to facilitate the combination between content and style features by removing style patterns existed in content images.
 To summarize, the contributions of our work include:

-\begin{itemize} \item{The importance of computing pairwise exchangeable features for style transfer between two images is clearly demonstrated.} \item{A novel Feature Exchanging Block is designed for learning common information in-between features extracted from a pair of input images.} \item{A simple yet effective mode is developed to fuse content and style information together through channel compression and expansion.} \item{The overall end-to-end style transfer framework can perform arbitrary style transfer in real-time and synthesize highly detailed results with favored styles.} \end{itemize}
+\begin{itemize} \item{The importance of aligning style features} for style transfer between two images is clearly demonstrated. \item{A novel Feature Exchange Block as well as a constraint loss function are designed for the pair-wise analysis of learning common information in-between style features.} \item{A simple yet effective \emph{whitening loss} is developed to encourage the fusion between content and style information by filtering style patterns in content images.} \item{The overall end-to-end style transfer framework can perform arbitrary style transfer in real-time and synthesize high-quality results with favored styles.} \end{itemize}